BlueEnni/rest-api-server/readme.md

 ## Installation manual:

-1. Install xampp or a mariadb server on your system.
+1. Install a mariadb server on your system.
 After that create a database called mariadb.

   **Linux:**